umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-vs-code-v9.md

     ![VS Code install extension](images/VsCode/1.png)

 1. Download a fresh Umbraco installation from [https://our.umbraco.com/download/](https://our.umbraco.com/download/) then unzip and drag it into VS Code.
 Or use our Umbraco .NET Core template which will download Umbraco automatically.
-For a guide on how to do that, check the [New templates installation](install-umbraco-with-templates.md).
+For a guide on how to do that, check the [templates installation guide](install-umbraco-with-templates.md).

     ![Fresh Umbraco installation](images/VsCode/2.png)